-Why should you engage in social media for your independent school?
+Why should you use social media for school marketing?
 Because everybody’s doing it – that’s why.
 Not a good reason for doing anything, I know, and probably not the answer you were looking for but let me explain.
 During the course of this past weekend I noticed two examples from the business world of established companies engaging in social media in conjunction with their traditional outbound marketing.

 - Heinz Tomato Ketchup – I took the picture on the right at my local grocery store and am impressed that Heinz was pushing people to their Facebook Page.